A And T Well Pumps Raleigh

 A metallic smell or taste, or an egg smell coming from your water is generally a sign of harmless minerals in your well.
 However, if the water is actually coming out with dirt, sand, or sediment, it's absolutely essential to get it fixed immediately.
 Most likely, this is an issue directly related to the pump itself.

-The pump may be too large for your well, and it's pulling silt and dirt up from the bottom, and it needs to be replaced.
+You may need a new well pump if the pump is too large for your well, and it's pulling silt and dirt up from the bottom.
 A repair may be necessary instead, if it's placed too far down in the well and needs to be relocated, or the pump's filter screen has gotten torn or damaged somehow.
 This is a fixable problem by a well pump repair specialist.

 No matter what the issue might be, from harmless minerals to a broken well pump, don't drink cloudy, muddy, or dirty water until the problem is solved and you have well water testing performed.